 TA Supervision & Feedback Overview

-Two sample Observation Forms are available below for departmental use, in additon to an online option that will be available only during the COVID-19 pandemic.
+Two sample Observation/Feedback Forms are available below for departmental use, in additon to an online option that will be available only during the COVID-19 pandemic.
 Departments may also use these as templates to design their own form, provided it focuses on a single class or lab session.

 A sample TA Semester Evaluation Form is available below for departmental use.
 Departments may also choose to provide a narrative instead of a form.